MicrosoftDocs/xamarin-docs/docs/ios/platform/binding-swift/walkthrough.md

     [![xcode objectice-c header enabled option](walkthrough-images/xcode-objcheaderenabled-option.png)](walkthrough-images/xcode-objcheaderenabled-option.png#lightbox)

+   > [!TIP]
+   > If this option is not available, first make sure to add a `.swift` file to the project as explained below, then return to the `Build Settings` and the setting should be discoverable.

-1. Expose desired methods and mark them with `@objc` attribute and apply additional rules defined below.
+1. Expose desired methods and mark them with the `@objc` attribute and apply additional rules defined below.
 If you build the framework without this step, the generated Objective-C header will be empty and Xamarin.iOS won't be able to access the Swift framework members.
 Expose the initialization logic for the underlying Gigya Swift SDK by creating a new Swift file **SwiftFrameworkProxy.swift** and defining the following code:

     ```swift
     import Foundation